slonermike/SloneUtil/README.md

 ## MoverRotator
 * Rotates an object at a specified speed around each axis.

+## MoverScaler
+* Scales an object over time.

+## MoverTranslator
+* Moves the object at a specified rate along each axis.

+## UVScroller
+* Scrolls the UVs on a mesh.
+Creates a copy of the material so it doesn't alter the original.

 ***

-### GamewidePrefabs
+### AssetPool
 Create a list of prefabs that should be accessible from anywhere in the game.
 Create a prefab from that object, and place it in each scene where the list should be accessible.
-Access the prefabs with: GameWidePrefabs.inst.GetPrefab("Prefab Name")
+Access the prefabs with: AssetPool.pools[AssetPoolType].GetPrefab("Prefab Name")

 * **GetPrefab**
   * Retrieve a gamewide prefab from the list.